Job79/EasyTcp/README.md

 ## Different packages

-EasyTcp has multiple packages with different purposes.
-Functionality is split up in multiple packages to keep the project maintainable and the binaries small.
+EasyTcp has multiple packages, this to keep the project maintainable and the dependencies small.
+Every package has his own goal and all packages are compatible with eachother.

 | Package            | Functionality                     |
 |--------------------|-----------------------------------|